NCSU-Libraries/ocracoke/README.md

 ### Search Inside

 At this point you ought to be able to see the result for Ocracoke in the search inside results: <http://localhost:8090/search/LD3928-A23-1947?q=ocracoke>

+You may need to run a Solr commit first:

+`bin/rake ocracoke:solr:commit`

 ### Suggestions